 So let me think for a while.

-And we all respect, certainly in San Francisco, we do the right of people to speak out and express their views.
+And we all respect, certainly in San Francisco we do, the right of people to speak out and express their views.

 I think they call themselves that.

-What they are doing is is uh endangering people.
+What they are doing is endangering people.

-But are you worried that these tensions will continue to escalate across the country and here in the Bay Area?
+But are you worried that these tensions will continue to escalate across the country?

 It depends on these groups.